 - Outcome sought: Increased sales to new markets (local, national or international).

-- Example projects: Achieving non-GM or organic standard third-party certification to meet the requirements of an identified new or potential customers.
-Round 3 specific accreditations to be either non-GM or organic related.
+- Example projects: Achieving industry standard third-party certification to meet the requirements of an identified new or potential customer(s).
+Credentials could include, but are not limited to:

 Theme 2 - Premium Products